Electroweak Symmetry Breaking without the $\mu^2$ Term: Introduction

 \section{Introduction}

-A common lore, in particular after the discovery of the Higgs boson, is that electroweak symmetry breaking (EWSB) is triggered by a negative sign mass term for a Higgs doublet, either introduced by hand or generated dynamically.
-The ultra-violet~(UV) completion of the Standard Model~(SM) is expected to generate (approximately) a Higgs potential of such a form.
-However, as we will entertain in this article, a more fundamental theory of nature could also have an opposite low energy limit, where the appearance of relevant operators is fully avoided.
-As we will show, in such a scenario an 'irrelevant' $D=6$ operator of the type ${\cal O}_6= |H|^6$ could induce a non-trivial vacuum for the scalar sector.\footnote{Such operators are expected to be present on general grounds since the SM is not anticipated to be the final theory of nature.} We will point out that it is the lightness of the Higgs boson that allows to consider this special setup, where the operators in the Higgs potential are not only deformed in a sub-leading way, as a phenomenologically viable alternative to the SM-form of the potential.
-It will turn out that this lightness, $m_h^2\ll v^2$, makes it consistent with the effective field theory (EFT) expansion to fully trade the $(D=2)$ $\mu^2$-operator~for~${\cal O}_6$.
+We made important progress in understanding nature by uncovering its symmetries.
+In particular, the very basis of the theories describing our universe at the most fundamental level, i.e. the Standard Model (SM) of particle physics and general relativity, are symmetries.
+However, some of these (local) symmetries are not manifest in the vacuum but rather broken spontaneously.
+This is reflected by the fact that the mediators of the weak force are massive, as are the (chiral) building blocks of matter, which is essential for the existence of the universe as we see it.
+A common lore, in particular after the discovery of the Higgs boson at the CERN Large Hadron Collider, is that this electroweak symmetry breaking (EWSB) is triggered by a negative-sign mass term for a scalar Higgs-doublet field, either introduced by hand or generated dynamically.
+The final ultra-violet (UV) completion of the SM is expected to generate (approximately) a Higgs potential of such a form.
+However, as we will entertain in this article, a more fundamental theory of nature could also have an opposite low energy ($\gtrsim$ weak scale) limit, where the appearance of relevant operators, such as the negative Higgs-mass squared, is completely avoided.
+As we will show, in such a scenario an 'irrelevant' $D=6$ operator of the type ${\cal O}_6= |H|^6$ could induce a non-trivial vacuum for the scalar sector.

+We will point out that it is the lightness of the Higgs boson $m_h^2\ll v^2$, that allows to consider this special setup, where the operators in the Higgs potential are not only deformed in a sub-leading way, as a phenomenologically viable alternative to the SM form, fully trading the $(D=2)$ $\mu^2$-operator for ${\cal O}_6$ within a consistent effective field theory (EFT).
+Entertaining the viability of this limit is of utmost importance as it clarifies the question if a mass term is required in the Higgs-boson potential in order to spontaneously break the symmetries that induce the forces of nature.